 In the past, a local indigenous man strummed his guitar for coins outside Redfern Station.
 Today, a Big Issue vendor offers me a magazine.
 I pass a couple of little coffee shops and The Big Issue office along Little Eveleigh St.

-There’s concrete graffiti.
+There’s concrete graffiti by Wil Coles.
 The balaclava that I’ve seen in many places and a pair of concrete gloves.
 Guerrilla knitting wraps the bicycle stands.
 Terrace houses line the street and I recognise a small park previously shown to me by a young aboriginal boy.

 Shepherd Lane is a delight.
 Neighbours have decorated it with plants, sculptures and there’s even a bench for quiet contemplation.
 On Wilson Street, heritage railway buildings are being restored.
 Apartment blocks have names like The Foundry and The Tin Shed – a nod to previous uses.